This article may contain affiliate links.

 - Leather sandals: Handcrafted with traditional Greek designs, these leather sandals are both stylish and reasonably priced.

-18. Travel insurance for Athens
+18. Travel insurance

 While travel insurance isn't mandatory for a trip to Athens, it's highly recommended.
 If anything unexpected happens, medical expenses can be quite costly if you're not covered.